kevinzhuang01/srp_2025/_profiles/mirnaelizondo.md

 major: Doctor of Philosophy (Ph.D.)
 Major in Computer Science (Software Systems Concentration Entering with Bachelor's Degree)
 degrees: Bachelors Of Arts in Computer Science with a Minor in Mathematics
-courses: "Iâ\x80\x99ve built my preparation for a summer internship through both classes and hands-on experiences.
-In school, Iâ\x80\x99ve taken courses like Introduction to Data Science, Machine Learning, Database Systems, and Biostatistics, which gave me a strong foundation in programming, statistics, and working with real-world data.
+courses: I’ve built my preparation for a summer internship through both classes and hands-on experiences.
+In school, I’ve taken courses like Introduction to Data Science, Machine Learning, Database Systems, and Biostatistics, which gave me a strong foundation in programming, statistics, and working with real-world data.
 I also took Health Informatics, which showed me how data connects to patient care and healthcare decision-making.
   Outside the classroom, I worked as a Data Science Intern at OpenLending (Sept-Dec 22-23), where I learned how to approach problems from a business perspective.
-More recently, I was part of the NCATS AIM-AHEAD Cohort 2 Program (Janâ\x80\x93Sept 2024), where I collaborated with a multidisciplinary team to analyze National COVID Cohort Collaborative (N3C) data.
+More recently, I was part of the NCATS AIM-AHEAD Cohort 2 Program (Jan–Sept 2024), where I collaborated with a multidisciplinary team to analyze National COVID Cohort Collaborative (N3C) data.
 We focused on understanding Long COVID and respiratory complications, and I helped engineer features, run analyses, and uncover disparities.
-These experiences taught me not only technical skills but also how to work on a team and connect data science to real-world impact."
+These experiences taught me not only technical skills but also how to work on a team and connect data science to real-world impact.
 research_experience: 'My work has been published in peer-reviewed venues, including a study on predicting Long COVID using National COVID Cohort Collaborative (N3C) data presented at the IEEE International Conference on Healthcare Informatics.
 I